Hold on There! New 2022 Rules for Chicago and Illinois Covenants Not to Compete and Non-Solicitation Agreements

 Certainly, many employers will be unaware of these changes that take effect January 1, 2022.
 The consequences of not being ready can be costly.
 Employers should review their existing agreements and begin to consider making timely adjustments to ring in the New Year.
 Otherwise, employers could be inviting costly litigation under this new law.

-DeBlasio & Gower LLC’s founding member, Attorney Antonio DeBlasio, has served clients in the Chicago are for 27 years.
-He has been selected by Super Lawyers® for Business Litigation in 2008 and in each year from 2014 through 2021.
+DeBlasio Law Group’s founding member, Attorney Antonio DeBlasio, has served clients in the Chicago area for over 30 years.
+He has been selected by Super Lawyers® for Business Litigation in 2008 and in each year from 2014 through 2024.
 Only 5% of attorneys in Illinois receive this distinction.
-Contact Mr. DeBlasio at (630) 560-1123 or via our website, www.dgllc.net to schedule a consultation regarding your covenant not to compete and non-solicitation agreement case.
+Contact Mr. DeBlasio at (630) 560-1123 or via our website, www.DGLLC.net/contact to schedule a consultation regarding your covenant not to compete and non-solicitation agreement case.